EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 Okay so you have your scenes written out, now it’s time to really start building your script by breaking things down into pages and panels.

-I like to break my scenes down in three steps, writing up my script as I go.
-The steps are:
+Again, I suggest you **write your first draft freely before trying to follow all these tips**.
+Let it come out naturally at least once.

+After I finish writing a scene, I like to analyse what I've written so far by breaking the scene down into its components.
+I do this in three steps:

-- **Splitting apart the individual actions of a scene**
+- First, I **split apart the individual actions of the scene**

-- **Grouping those actions into pages**
+- I then **group those actions into pages**

-- **Forming panels from the actions**
+- Finally, **I use those now divided up actions to form panels**

-Each step has it’s own explicit purpose and by following them, I can create a solid, in depth script of each scene.
+Each step has its own explicit purpose and by following them, I can create a solid, in depth script of each scene.

 As I rearrange and rewrite scenes, I frequently jump back and forth between these three steps so don’t feel like you have to complete each one fully before moving forward.